edkedk99/hledger2psql/README.md

 - Run it once or automatically *every x minutes*
 - Export locally or to a remote server using postgres connection

+## Comparison to built-in functionality

+Hledger can export to sql with the command `hledger -f data.journal print --output-format=sql` but it has some limitations:

+- It only output the sql command.
+This package send the command to the Postgresql
+- The main reason hledger built-in feature is not ideal is because it insert all transaction and comment tags in a *comment* column.
+Sql needs each tag in a different column so you can filter and group by each tag.
+Also it insert the payee and the notes in the same *description* column.
+Splitting them in two different columns also allows better filtering and grouping

 ## Install

 `pip install git+https://github.com/edkedk99/hledger2psql.git`